neondatabase/website/content/docs/introduction/roadmap.md

 Here's a snapshot of what we're working on now:

 - **Neon on Azure**: If you didn't catch the post, Neon is coming to Azure.
 [Read more](https://neon.tech/blog/neon-is-coming-to-azure) about this big news.
+- **Larger computes**: We are working on adding support for ever-larger compute sizes.
+- **New authentication method:** We're working on a new authentication method for Postgres that will enable simplified application -> database connections, as well as allow for Neon to be integrated into various marketplaces.
 - **Support for exporting metrics**: We'd like to help users integrate Neon into their monitoring platforms and services with exportable metrics.
+- **Private network access**: Private and secure network access to your compute resources without traversing public networks.
 - **Better deletes**: We're adding support for deleting obsolete branches, especially after [restore](/docs/guides/branch-restore) operations.
 - **Archive branches**: A mechanism to allow offloading branches (snapshots of your data) to cost-efficient object storage for retention periods longer than a Neon project's history retention window.
+- **HIPAA compliance**: We are actively working towards achieving HIPAA readiness, with a target completion by the end of Q2 2025.
+For more about Neon's compliance milestones, see [Compliance](/docs/security/compliance).

 If you have other feature ideas, [let us know](#share-your-thoughts).